Home > Guides > Learning > Provisional Driving Licence

 • You may have to give additional information, such as your National Insurance number.

-• The licence fee of £34 to apply online.
+• The licence fee of £34 applies online.
 You can pay by MasterCard, Visa, Electron, Delta debit, or credit card.

-Your licence should arrive within one week if you apply online.
-Unless DVLA requires additional checks, it may take longer.
+If you apply online, your licence should arrive within one week.
+However, if the DVLA requires additional checks, it may take longer.

 Are you a resident of Northern Ireland?
-If so, you must use a different website and apply to nidirect for a provisional licence.
+If so, you must use a different website and apply to NIDirect for a provisional licence online.

-You can apply for your NI provisional driving licence by completing the DL1 application form from the main NI Post Offices.
+You can also apply for your NI provisional driving licence by post.
+To do so, you’ll need to complete the DL1 application form obtained from the main NI Post Offices.

 How much is a provisional licence NI